 The more you listen to the album, the more it grows on ye.
 Mind you, it is not ‘conquer by attrition’, but you need some peace and leisure to really listen to what is there.
 Extinct is actually more of an experimental piece than anything else.
 Feeding darkly upon a large variety of styles out there.
 But without allowing the band to be pinned down on any one of them.
 Away from the dark foreboding of Night Eternal, this album takes a more direct route to the theme.
 The lyrics just go straight for the target.

 The first track Breathe (Until We are no More) starts very metally.
 Drums, bass and endless riffs going on in the background.
 Very dark and foreboding.
-Extinct is more rocky and straightforward.
-This appears to be Moonspell’s grungy attempt to let us know about their way to play Melodeath – well okay.
+Extinct (the title track) is more rocky and straightforward.
+This appears to be Moonspell’s grungy attempt to let us know about their way to play some sort of Melodic Death Metal.
 As said before, the grunts are of the no-grunt kind.
 But in their unique style, the croaks are remarkable.
-And – to top it – it contains a stellar solo.
+And – to top it – the track contains a stellar solo.

 Medusalem is, well, not Metal in this sense, but a nice, fast paced tune.
 All this with an oriental taint to boot.
 The Last of Us has been so streamlined and cleaned to utmost political correctness that it almost hurts.
-To me this song is THE one disappointment in this album.
-They probably did this to soothe the anger of the mainstream crowd with all that and it earned them a video.
+To me this song is THE disappointment on this album.
+They probably did this to soothe the anger of the mainstream crowd with all that, and it earned them a video.
 Well, gosh.
 A pity that one, but what can I do?

 The funkiest track on this here collection is La Baphomette, in carefully murdered French, no less.
 The lyrics are at zero level quality, but the overall taste and feel of this track is – whilst nowhere near metal – quite endearing.
-Of course and as is often the case, it is the bonus tracks that hold jewels or – in this case – the extended edition.
+Of course and as is often the case, it is the bonus tracks that hold jewels.
+Or – in this case – the extended edition.
 The song Doomina is really the closest you would come to a ballad – a very dark ballad at that.
-But then, everything is dark and gloomy in this record.
+But then, everything is dark and gloomy on Extinct.